Mayank189/Marketing-Analysis/README.md

 Final Model Building:

-Among the models that we tried building the GBM Algorithm performed the best in terms of F1_Score, Area under ROC Curve and overall Model Gini
+Among the models that we tried building the GBM Algorithm performed the best in terms of F1_Score, Area under ROC Curve.

 Therefore we have kept GBM as the final model algorithm.